joneschrisan/yamtp/README.md

 | UPDATE | Used to update data on the server (Update a record in a database) |
 | DELETE | Used to delete data from the server (Delete a record from a database) |

+In the case of an unknown method or the method not being given then a ```405 Method Not Allowed``` error should be returned.

 [Top](#yamtp)

 #####2.1.1.2: Pages